Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Introduction

+One of the defining features of complex matter is the competition between several active degrees of freedom, which leads to highly heterogeneous, often modulated ground states in quantum materials\cite{Dagotto2005Complexity}.
+The relationship between these spatial fluctuations, topological defects and competing phases remains a fundamental problem in condensed matter physics \cite{Mitrovic2001Spatially,Kalisky2010stripes,Mesaros2011,Joe2014emergence,Yan2017influence,Straquadine2019suppression,Yu2019fragile,Fang2019disorder}.
+Ultrafast light pulses could provide insight into this relation by driving nonequilibrium phase transitions \cite{Basov2017,schmitt2008,fausti@2011,Ichikawa2011Transient,Huber2014,Stojchevska2014,nova2019,xian2019,Sun2020transient,Kogar2020,Ravnik2021,Vogelgesang2018,Wandel2022}, however visualizing the transient structures at the relevant mesoscopic lengthscales is challenging.
+Novel x-ray free electron laser (XFEL) sources offer the sensitivity to all lengthscales and can probe the spatial complexity of these transient states on ultrafast timescales \cite{wall2018}.
+Here we use an XFEL to unveil the mesoscopic dynamics of topological defects of charge order following a nonequilibrium symmetry breaking phase transition.

 In a material undergoing a symmetry breaking phase transition under nonequilibrium conditions, the low-symmetry phase develops independently in separate regions of space, leaving behind disconnected domains.
 This leads to the formation of topological defects (TDs) by the Kibble-Zurek mechanism \cite{Kibble_1976,Zurek1985}.
 As the system evolves towards equilibrium, these defects annihilate and the independently ordered domains coalesce.
-Generally, this coarsening process obeys self-similar dynamic scaling\cite{Mondello1992,Bray1994Growth,Wong1993,Vogelgesang2018,Mitrano2019}, where the fluctuations are characterized by a single length scale, $L(t)$.
+Generally, this coarsening process obeys self-similar dynamic scaling\cite{Mondello1992,Bray1994Growth,Wong1993,Vogelgesang2018,Mitrano2019}, where the fluctuations are characterized by a single lengthscale, $L(t)$.
 Here $L(t)$ corresponds to a mean domain size, or an average distance between TDs.
 Under such conditions, the structure factor $S\left(\mathbf{k}, t\right)$, as measured by x-ray scattering, has the form:

-where $F\left(\mathbf{k}\right)$ is a universal function, $A^\beta$ a proportionality constant and $\beta$ determines whether the coarsening is superdiffusive ($\beta>1/2$), diffusive ($\beta = 1/2)$ or subdiffusive ($\beta < 1/2)$.
-The scaling of $F\left(\mathbf{k}\right)$, as well as the value of the growth exponent, $\beta$, are powerful indicators of the symmetry of the order parameter and reveal microscopic properties and conserved quantities\cite{Bray1994Growth,hohenberg1977,Pretko2018Fracton,Gromov2020FractonHydrodynamics}.
+where $g(t)$ is an amplitude which depends only on time and scales the intensity equally for all wavevectors, $F\left(\mathbf{x}\right)$ is a universal function, $A^\beta$ a proportionality constant and $\beta$ determines whether the coarsening is superdiffusive ($\beta>1/2$), diffusive ($\beta = 1/2)$ or subdiffusive ($\beta < 1/2)$.
+The scaling of $F\left(\mathbf{x}\right)$, as well as the value of the growth exponent, $\beta$, are powerful indicators of the symmetry of the order parameter and reveal microscopic properties and conserved quantities\cite{Bray1994Growth,hohenberg1977,Pretko2018Fracton,Gromov2020FractonHydrodynamics}.